 It is a hot week in Utah.
 I try to not turn on the oven, but I always cave in.
 My love for baking is far more important than the heat.
 I try to do my baking first thing in the morning so it isn’t too too hot.
 This week I made Lemon Blueberry Bars.
-The house might have gotten a little warm, but these bars were well worth it.
+The house might have gotten a little warm, but these easy lemon bars were well worth it.

 These Lemon Blueberry Bars are a spin off of my Lemon Raspberry Bars.
 I mixed things up a bit by adding blueberries.
 If I had to pick a favorite bar, I don’t think I could.
 I love them both.
 I think I love whatever bar I am eating at the time-blueberry or raspberry:)